mysgithub/NYTimesSearch/README.md

 The following **additional** features are implemented:

+* [X] Custom Spinner for Sort Order
+* [X] Flavien Laurent DateTimePicker
-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough